 - Regent Park

 Start A Program

-The Young Urban Forest Leaders (YUFL) Program is a five-month training program that provides young women with hands-on experience in the field of urban forestry and community engagement.
+The Young Urban Forest Leaders (YUFL) Program is a five-month training program that provides young people (18-29 years old) with hands-on experience in the field of urban forestry and community engagement.
 YUFL participants receive training and mentorship from LEAF staff and work in partnership with community groups to help establish new Adopt-a-Park-Tree initiatives.

 Benefits for Park Groups:

 Park groups selected to participate in the program will receive:

 - Assistance from LEAF and a team of Young Urban Forest Leaders over a five-month period to: